+(Reitner & Mehl 1995; Debrenne & Reitner 2001).
 The spicule arrangements of the halichondrids and the new Devonian type are very similar to the Carboniferous Spongonewellia, the Jurassic Milleporellidae (Dehornella div.sp.) and the Aptian Euzkadiella.
 However, the types of the basal skeletons differ.
-The Devonian stromatoporoid may have possessed a spherulitc, aragonitic basal skeleton, in contrast to the Carboniferous Spongonewellia which developed a simple micritic, probably aragonitic basal skeleton.
-Most of the Mesozoic stromatoporoids, have developed Mg-calcite basal skeletons.
-The Milleporellidae are characterised by a typical "water jet" arrangement of the calcite crystals, Euzkadiella shows a spherulitic Mq-calcite (Reitner 1987; Wood 1990; Wood & Reitner 1986).
-Based on biomineralisation studies on modern coralline sponges it is known that the basal skeleton formation is enzymatically controlled by the sponge (e.g. Jackson et al. 2011; Jackson et al. 2007).
-However, the stable carbon isotope analyses of the basal skeletons of modern coralline sponges clearly show a formation close to seawater equilibrium (Böhm et al. 2002; Haase-Schramm et al. 2003).
-The basal skeletons are highly convergent and have only phylogenetic significance on very low taxonomic level (Reitner 1992).
+The Devonian stromatoporoid may have possessed a spherulitic, aragonitic basal skeleton, in contrast to the Carboniferous Spongonewellia which developed a simple micritic, probably aragonitic basal skeleton.
+Most of the Mesozoic stromatoporoids have developed Mg-calcite basal skeletons.
+The Milleporellidae are characterized by a typical 'water jet' arrangement of the calcite crystals, and Euzkadiella shows a spherulitic Mg calcite (Wood & Reitner 1986; Reitner 1987; Wood 1990).
+Based on biomineralization studies on modern coralline sponges, it is known that the basal skeleton formation is enzymatically controlled by the sponge (e.g. Jackson et al. 2007, 2011).
+However, stable carbon isotope analyses of the basal skeletons of modern coralline sponges clearly show a formation close to seawater equilibrium (Böhm et al. 2002; Haase-Schramm et al. 2003).
+The basal skeletons are highly convergent and have only phylogenetic significance at a very low taxonomic level (Reitner 1992).